hyperledger-labs/fabric-token-sdk/samples/fabric/fungible/README.md

 ## Swap

-Let us now consider a more comple scenario.
+Let us now consider a more complex scenario.
 Alice and Bob are two business parties that want to swap some of their assets/tokens.
-For example, Alice sends 100 USD to Bob in exchange for 95 EUR.
+For example, Alice sends 1 TOK to Bob in exchange for 1 KOT.
 The swap of these assets must happen automatically.
-Let us now present how such an operation can be orchestrated using the `Fabric Smart Client` and the `Fabric Token SDK`.
-We assume that bob Alice and Bob running a `Fabric Smart Client` node, and Alice is the initiator of the swap.

 This view is execute by Alice's FSC node to initiate the swap.